Category Archives: Saxe-Coburg and Gotha

 Hubertus and his sister Sibylla; Credit – Wikipedia

-Hubertus was first educated by tutors at home and then attended the Casimirianum Coburg in Coburg, Bavaria, Germany.
+Hubertus was first educated by tutors at home, and then attended the Casimirianum Coburg in Coburg, Bavaria, Germany.
 On November 9, 1918, the Workers’ and Soldiers Council of Gotha, deposed Hubertus’ father as Duke of Saxe-Coburg and Gotha.
-Five days later, Charles Edward signed a declaration relinquishing his rights to the throne but he still remained Head of the House of Saxe-Coburg and Gotha.
-In 1932, Hubertus’ elder brother Johann Leopold made an unequal marriage against the Saxe-Coburg and Gotha House Act of March 1, 1855, and had to renounce succession rights for himself and any children from the marriage.
+Five days later, Charles Edward signed a declaration relinquishing his rights to the throne but remained Head of the House of Saxe-Coburg and Gotha.
+In 1932, Hubertus’ elder brother Johann Leopold made an unequal marriage against the Saxe-Coburg and Gotha House Act of March 1, 1855 and renounced succession rights for himself and any children from the marriage.
 As the next son, Hubertus was designated the heir to his father as Head of the House of Saxe-Coburg and Gotha.

 Hubertus became a member of the Nazi Party on October 1, 1939.
 He saw action with the German Army on the Eastern Front during World War II.
 He served as a first lieutenant on the High Command of the Army and was deployed as a Luftwaffe pilot serving as a squadron leader.
 Hubertus was killed in action in an airplane crash at the age of 34 on November 26, 1943, in Velyki Mosty, in present-day Ukraine.
 His funeral took place on November 30, 1943, at the German Luftwaffe base in Lötzen in East Prussia, now Giżycko, Poland.
 Hubertus was buried in the family cemetery in the forest of Callenberg Castle in Coburg, Bavaria, Germany.